A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Uniform betweenness in uniquely geodesic spaces

-A mapping $\Phi : (0,\infty)\times(0,\infty)\to (0,\infty)$ providing for given $\eps, b > 0$ such a $\varphi = \Phi(\eps,b)$ is called {\it a modulus of uniform uniqueness}. \end{de} A somehow related property for CAT$(0)$ spaces can be found in \cite[Lemma 17.20]{K08} and \cite[Chapter II, Lemma 9.15]{Bri99}.
+A mapping $\Phi : (0,\infty)^2\to (0,\infty)$ providing for given $\eps, b > 0$ such a $\varphi = \Phi(\eps,b)$ is called {\it a modulus of uniform uniqueness}. \end{de} A somehow related property for CAT$(0)$ spaces can be found in \cite[Lemma 17.20]{K08} and \cite[Chapter II, Lemma 9.15]{Bri99}.

-\begin{pro} Compact uniquely geodesic spaces are uniformly uniquely geodesic. \end{pro} \begin{proof} Although this fact is almost straightforward, we include its proof because uniform uniqueness of geodesics plays an essential role in this work.
-We argue by contradiction.
+\begin{pro} Compact uniquely geodesic spaces are uniformly uniquely geodesic. \end{pro} \begin{proof} We argue by contradiction.
 Suppose that $(X,d)$ is compact and uniquely geodesic, but not uniformly uniquely geodesic.
-Then there exist $\eps, b > 0$ such that for all $n \in \mathbb{N}$ we can find points $x_n, y_n, z_n \in X$ and numbers $r_1^n, r_2^n \in (0,b]$ satisfying
+Then there exists $\eps > 0$ such that for all $n \in \mathbb{N}$ we can find points $x_n, y_n, z_n, w_n \in X$ and numbers $t_n \in [0,1]$ satisfying

 and